 BUFFALO CENTER: Full-time students can complete the degree in 16 months.
 Classes meet on weekends at our Buffalo Center on the Hilbert College campus in Hamburg.
-While most of the courses are held at the Buffalo Center, one required course and the elective IMC 670 are offered only on the St. Bonaventure campus.
 Courses are offered in a weekend format, meeting on Friday nights from 6 to 9 p.m. and Saturdays from 9 a.m. to 2:30 p.m.
 Students take one course at a time over five-week periods.

 SBU CAMPUS: Students can complete the degree on St. Bonaventure's main campus in two academic years.
 Classes meet on Mondays and Wednesdays or Tuesdays and Thursdays from 6 to 9:55 p.m. during the fall and spring semesters.
-No classes are held in the summer.
-Students take one course at a time over five-week periods.
-Note: IMC students at the SBU campus do not begin first-year fall classes until approximately five weeks into the semester.

-ONLINE ONLY: Students taking the all-online format can complete the program in either one year or two, depending on the workload they choose.
+ONLINE ONLY: Students taking the all-online format work at the own pace to complete the program in a timeframe that best meets their individual needs.

-SUPERIOR FACILITIES
+FACILITIES

 St Bonaventure University's Buffalo Center is located on the Hilbert College campus in Hamburg, N.Y.
 The college library, computer laboratories, cafeteria, and campus facilities are available to St. Bonaventure students during the week, including evenings and on Saturdays.
 Students are issued library cards so they may use libraries at St. Bonaventure, the State University of New York at Buffalo, and Buffalo State College.
-Hilbert's campus is located just minutes from the New York State Thruway and Route 219.

-Admission to this program is based on a composite decision in review of the multiple sources of information listed below:
+Admission to this program is based on a composite decision in review of: